Adding Accounts and Downloading Transactions in Quicken for Mac

 The steps for setting up an account are basically the same for all account types.

 - Enter the name of your financial institution in the Search field, select it from the list, and click Continue.
-If you would like to set up a manual account, click Options instead of typing in the financial institution, select the radio button next to Manual, and click Continue.
+If you would like to set up a manual account, click Options instead of typing in the financial institution, select the radio button next to Enter transactions manually (or Manual in Quicken 2017), and click Continue.

 - Tell me moreSome financial institutions offer multiple options to choose from.
 Use the name and the information on the right panel of the search results to find the correct institution.